gosub-com/Zurfur/README.md

 Read only `ro` means children classes are also read only.
 A `ro` return from a function prevents the calling function from mutating.
-`var` locals can be re-assigned in the function, but not mutated by a function call.  `mut` locals can be mutated by a function call, but only if the function parameter is explcitly marked `mut`.
+`@` locals can be re-assigned in the function, but not mutated by a function call.  `mut` locals can be mutated by a function call, but only if the function parameter is explcitly marked `mut`.